Sovereign-Labs/sovereign-book/src/3-2-instrumenting-logging.md

 Think of spans as a way to say "everything that happens from here until the span ends is part of this operation."
 This is especially useful when debugging - you can filter logs by span fields to see everything that happened during a specific batch process or user request.

-Here's how you can use spans to provide hierarchical context for complex operations:

 ```rust
 use tracing::instrument;